Keoffor/frontend-topicpedia/README.md

 2. Open in IDE of your choice to launch the service in port 8080

-## Access the Application on the Internet
+## Accessing the Application on the Internet
-Users can access with the app on the internet using this url - [topicpedia](https://topicpedia.kendoc.vip) `https://topicpedia.kendoc.vip`
+Users can access the app on the internet using this url - [topicpedia](https://topicpedia.kendoc.vip) `https://topicpedia.kendoc.vip`

-`The app is deployed on https with an Nginx Ingress Controller.
+The app is deployed on https with an Nginx Ingress Controller.
 A self signed Certificate was used for the TLS data encrpytion configuration.

 `Note:` The infrastructure used to deploy this app on the internet is personal managed hence it may not running at all times as a production grade infrastructure.